adriablancafort/pricecomparison-extension/README.md

    ```bash
    npm install
    ```
-4. **Create environment file**: Create a `.env` file at the root of the project and add your API endpoint:
+4. Create a `.env` file at the root of the project and add your API endpoint:
    ```env
    VITE_API_URL=http://localhost:8000
    ```